Honours Programme ESSB

 Honours Programme Erasmus School of Social and Behavioural Sciences

 ESSB Honours Programme (ESSB-HP) is an extracurricular educational programme of 15 credits.
-The programme is intended for excellent students in Sociology, Public Administration, Psychology, International Bachelor in Psychology, and Pedagogical Sciences.
+The programme is intended for excellent students in Sociology, Public Administration, Psychology, International Bachelor in Psychology, Management of International Social Challenges, and Pedagogical Sciences.
 Students who finish their first year with a grade point average of 7.5 or higher are invited to apply.
 Each year about 75 students are eligible to apply, and about 20 to 25 students are selected for the programme.

 The selected students meet each other in monthly sessions during the second year of their bachelors.
 Most sessions are interactive lectures conducted by prominent scientists of ESSB and other faculties/universities.
 The subjects covered are not generally contained in the regular bachelor curricula.
 The honours students acquire a broad perspective on the field of the social sciences, and are able to place their own discipline in it.
 In addition, students will gain experience with conducting research under supervision of a ESSB staff member, and will collaborate with ambitious students from other ESSB bachelor programmes, for example by jointly organizing the last lecture of the programme themselves.
 Participation in ESSB-HP therefore contributes to your academic training in multiple ways, and is a great addition to your regular bachelor’s programme.